 When washing your pots and pans, the water eventually goes down the drain.
 However, the minerals remain behind.
 You will now see them in the form of white chalky residue not only on your cookware but also on your glasses.
 They are also present in your pipes.

 Sometimes the mineral deposits can be blue or orange in color.

 How to remove hard water stains from stainless steel pots and pans?

-Water and vinegar
+Use water and vinegar solution

 First, you should assess the level of water stains on your cooking utensils.
 If there are fewer stains on the cooking gear, then use equal amounts of vinegar and water.
 If the pots have many mineral buildups, use only vinegar to clean them or use vinegar and less water.